GabuGustav/UVS-Unity/README.md

 The tool is limeted when it comes to:
 1. Measuring
 2. Correctly placing Wheel Colliders
-3. h added moules do not work yet so don't worry.
+3. The added moules do not work yet so don't worry.

-Known issues with import or cloning from Github:
-1. Th too might not wok, IDK why.
-There is no critical error with it, it just won't work if you cloe with git bash.